Zen1124/compSciTri2Project/styleGuide.md

 ### Quotation Marks

-When making class or id names for HTML elements, use double quotation marks("") instead of single quotes ('')
+When making class or id names for HTML elements, use double quotation marks("") instead of single quotes('').

 ```html
 <div class="container"></div>